Anjali2303/Anjali2303/README.md

 👋  Hi, I’m Anjali Yadav, a machine learning Engineer, pursuing my Masters in Artificial intelligence and Data Science

 👀  I enjoy contributing to Open Source Projects and am really enthusiastic about learning new technologies.
 From 2018 through 2021 I learnt Python, C, C++.
-In 2022         till now, I learnt Applied Mathematics, Machine Learning Algorithms, Data Modeling, Statistics and Natural Language Processing.
+In 2022         till now, I learnt Applied Mathematics, Machine Learning Algorithms, Data Modeling, Statistics, Natural Language Processing Deep Learning and Big Data Analytics.
+I have worked on Numeric, Text, Image , Video and Speech data

 🌱  Outside of tech too, I love pushing myself to learn new skills ranging from Drumming, Hip Hop and Contemporary Dance and Sketching (aimimg for mastery only in dance      and sketching though).